 In the early 1990s, scientists in France synthesized a new topical anti-androgen called RU58841 (or RU-58841).
 This product was effective at tackling various androgen related disorders, including hair loss, acne and hirsutism.
-Since that time, a few favorable studies have been published that have shown the effectiveness of RU58841 in regrowing hair (in hamsters, humans and mice).
+Since that time, a few favorable studies have been published that have shown the effectiveness of RU58841 in regrowing hair (in hamsters, humans and mice) at low doses.

 You can find dozens of very positive online testimonials regarding RU58841 from reputable and active members on hair loss forums.
 It should be noted that some of these testimonials may credit RU58841 for positive results, when in fact the person is also using Minoxidil and/or Finasteride and/or Dutasteride and it is hard to gauge which product is most responsible for the said positive results.

 Among the more interesting RU58841 related testimonials from active forum members or youtubers include those from: Mr. Antiandrogen1; hellouser; Swooping; and irishpride.
-RU58841 can be purchased for lab research purposes only from here where they state that each batch is extensively tested for minimum 99 percent purity.
+You can also find before and after photos with testimonials on Reddit.

 Update: It seems like the original RU58841 was renamed to HMR3841, and then to PSK3841 after a company named ProStrakan acquired rights to it.
 I assume that the current name is yet again RU58841?!
 Thanks to commentator “yo” for pointing out that this fact was mentioned in hellouser’s lengthy forum thread that I linked to earlier in this post.
 More importantly, PSK3841 was analysed in a 2005 Morgan Stanley report and I am pasting that favorable analysis below in case the link gets deleted: